SnapperGPS/snappergps-backend/README.md

 The code in this repository is split into two parts:

-First, the directory [jonas_code/new_utilities](jonas_code/new_utilities) is basically identical [the *snapshot-gnss-algorithms* repository](https://github.com/JonasBchrt/snapshot-gnss-algorithms) and contains the core snapshot GNSS algorithms presented in
+First, the directory [core](core) is basically identical [the *snapshot-gnss-algorithms* repository](https://github.com/JonasBchrt/snapshot-gnss-algorithms) and contains the core snapshot GNSS algorithms presented in

 > Jonas Beuchert and Alex Rogers.
 2021.
 SnapperGPS: Algorithms for Energy-Efficient Low-Cost Location Estimation Using GNSS Signal Snapshots.
 In SenSys ’21: ACM Conference on Embedded Networked Sensor Systems, November, 2021, Coimbra, Portugal.
 ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3485730.3485931.